audse/mod-system/addons/mod_system/wiki/autoload/mod_loader.md

 signal finished_loading
 ```

-This signal is emitted when all mods have been loaded and registered.
+This signal is emitted when all mods have been loaded and installed.

 ***